nickeblewis/kaldi-hugo-cms-template/site/content/products.md

     quote: >-
       Kaldi is the place to go if you want the best quality coffee.
 I love their stance on empowering farmers and transparency.
+  - author: Norman Baxter
+    quote: I especially love the fact that their coffee tastes of cheese
+  - author: Rupert Crispin
+    quote: >-
+      I have been growing my beard especially for this and now I feel like a proper Hipster.
+I love tweed
 full_image: /img/products/products-full-width.jpg
 pricing:
   heading: Monthly subscriptions